Sebmins/BrunelSports/README.md

-# Brunel Sports – A timetabling app for Brunel sports societies
+# Brunel Sports – A timetabling app for Brunel sports clubs

 This was a 6-month group project, to develop a data driven application that isn’t already created and has non-trivial functionality.
 I wrote up a diary/report of all my work for this project.
 This is a short summary of the report as it is very extensive, the [report can be viewed on GitHub](#Report).